 Join the Alternative Board

-Marlise: At the Alternative Board, we gather small business owners and medium-sized business owners with similar complexity and in similar stages of their business around a table for a safe, secure environment.
+If you’re interested in improving your communication in business, I highly recommend joining the Alternative Board.
+We gather small business owners and medium-sized business owners with similar complexities and in similar stages of their business around a table for a safe, secure environment.

 The type of people that are there are not just open to receive input but also open to give input into someone else’s challenges.
 We use those boards to have a more affordable option for people to talk about business and solve challenges using the room’s expertise.